captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 ---
 You made me better.
 ---
-You were a pleasure to train,
+It was a pleasure to train you,
 ---
 and if I’m allowed to,
 ---